Etown Blue Print Program

 - identifies effective time management skills

-Students will develop self-worth, individuality, and independence.
+Develop self-worth, individuality, and independence.

 - identifies and commits to important aspects of self